databrary/www/databrary/input/pages/community/board.md

 Nilam Ram
 :	Assistant Professor of Human Development and Psychology :	The Pennsylvania State University

-Deb Roy
-:	Associate Professor of Media Arts and Sciences
-:	MIT

 Linda Smith
 :	Distinguished Professor and Chancellor's Professor of Psychological and Brain Sciences